What is a landslide? Types, causes, effects & prevention

 What causes a landslide?

-Landslides are caused by agitation to the layers of earth beneath the surface.
-There are four common factors that can trigger a landslide: the weight, angle, geometry and strength of the external force.
-All of these factors can place pressure upon the internal strength of the soil, leading to the stability to fail and a landslide to happen.
+As a result, the weight, angle, geometry and strength of the external force can place pressure upon the internal shear strength of the soil, leading to stability failure which causes a landslide.

-Let’s take a deeper look into the different cause of landslides:
+Let’s take a deeper look into the different causes of landslides:

 Water

-Water plays an integral part in the many causes of landslides, and is actually the most common cause of a landslide trigger mechanism.
-Soil that is already facing instability can be at risk of sliding when water increases the hydrostatic pressure while at the same time weakening the soil further.
-An increase in water can originate from a number of natural causes and other human related activities including: rainfall, snowmelt, stream erosion, burst water mains, floods.
+Water plays an integral part in the many causes of landslides and is the most common cause of a landslide trigger mechanism.
+Soil that is already facing instability can be at risk of sliding when water increases the hydrostatic pore pressure whileweakening the soil further at the same time.
+An increase in water can originate from a number of natural causes and other human-related activities including rainfall, snowmelt, stream erosion, burst water mains, and floods.

 Soil strength and slope angle